Madha Assembly constituency

-Madha Assembly constituency (245) is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.
+Madha Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in Southern India.

 Overview

 Madha (constituency number 245) is one of the eleven Vidhan Sabha constituencies located in the Solapur District.
 It comprises parts of Madha, Pandharpur and Malshiras tehsils of this district.
 The number of electors in 2009 were 266,348 (Male 140,115, Female 126,233).